m-lego/m65/README.md

 what is special about this one?

   * the case is set in lego (almost lego)
-  * microcontroller is just a standard apm/stm32f103 blackpill from robotdyn
+  * microcontroller is just a standard apm/stm32f103 blackpill from robotdyn  or gd32f303 bluepill plus from we act studio

 bom
 ---

- * lego: suggested 1x2 plates, they need to be "rotated" in holes initially since are tight fit
+ * lego: suggested 1x2 plates or 1x4 plates you need to press them gently with a rolling pin
- * double sided plate 16x32 studs.... you will need to live with a compatible since lego does not make them in this size
+ * double sided plate 16x32 studs.... you will need to live with a compatible since lego does not make them in this size, one thing i noticed is some plates may make the pcb to slightly bend... seems gray coloured ones are ok... no idea why.
  * 4 1x1 lego tiles or eyes.
  * optional 4 2x2 corner plates
  * 65 signal diodes 1N4148 , do 35
  * 2 resistors  and 2 leds, resistors need to be computed to match the colour of the led
  * 1 apm/stm32f103 blackpill from robotdyn F303 will work also since they are pin identical.
+ * or gd32f303 from we act studio...
  * switches (5 pin) and keycaps... for pcb mount

 pictures